Rocco Perri: Early and family life

-Rocco Perri was born in Platì, Calabria, Italy, on December 30, 1887.
+Perri was born Rocco Perre in Platì, Calabria, Italy, on December 30, 1887.
 His family were poor shepherds, and he dropped out of school in grade 5.
 In the late 19th century, 80 percent of the people in Calabria were illiterate and Perri stood out in having at least some literacy.
 Like many other Calabrians of his generation, Perri as a young man longed to go to "America" with the United States being seen as a land of hope, opportunity and prosperity.
 He immigrated to the United States in 1903, then to Canada in 1908.
 Perri left for Boston in April 1903 abroad the ocean liner SS Republic on a third-class ticket.
-Perri soon moved to New York city, and then settled in Massena, New York, where he worked as a general labourer.
+Perri soon moved to New York City, and then settled in Massena in St. Lawrence County, New York, where he worked as a general labourer.
 In May 1908, he moved to Montreal in search of work.
 In November 1908, Perri moved to Ontario and settled in Cobalt where he worked in a stone quarry owned by the railway.
 Perri who disliked the harsh winters in northern Ontario lived a semi-nomadic life as he lived in Cobalt in the spring and summer while spending his falls and winters in Toronto.
-Perri later said of his early years in Canada: "We were treated worse than the blacks but-unlike them-we couldn't speak English".
+Perri later said of his early years in Canada: "We were treated worse than the Blacks but, unlike them, we couldn't speak English."

 During this period, Perri began to engage in crime as he wrote coded letters in Italian full of references to "furniture" and "stuff" that he was always selling and buying to men with criminal records.
 In May 1912, Perri hired a man, Camillo Tuzoni, to burn down a house in North Bay that was owned by Donato Glionna as a part of extortion bid.
 Tuzoni after his arrest for arson named Perri as the man who hired him.
 In the spring of 1912, Perri settled in Toronto permanently.

 In 1912, Perri met Bessie Starkman, a Polish Jew who had immigrated to Canada circa 1900, while he lived as a boarder in her family home in The Ward, Toronto, Ontario, with her husband Harry Toben and their two children.
 Shortly after, Perri began an affair with Starkman, and when he got a job working on the Welland Canal in 1913, she left her husband and children to move in with Perri in St. Catharines and begin a common-law relationship.
 After a few weeks of living with Perri, Starkman attempted to return to her husband, who refused to accept her.
 Starkman later said of her life with Perri in St. Catharines: "We had no friends.
 We ate bread and swallowed insults.
-We were marginalized among those who, as immigrants, were already marginalized".
-In a letter to his mother in Italy, Perri wrote: We used to work risking not only our health, but in many cases our lives".
+We were marginalized among those who, as immigrants, were already marginalized."
+In a letter to his mother in Italy, Perri wrote: We used to work risking not only our health, but in many cases our lives."